doc4d/docs/docs/settings/backup.md

 ### Log management

 The **Use Log File** option, when checked, indicates that the database uses a log file.
 Its pathname is specified below the option.
-When this option is checked, it is not possible to open the database without a log file.
+When this option is checked, the database cannot be opened without a log file.

 By default, any database created with 4D uses a log file.
 The file is named *DataFileName.journal* and is placed in the data folder.